10 Gripping Facts about The Great Fire of London

 The 1666 fire that raged on for almost five days and left more than 85% of the population homeless.
-Here are 11 interesting facts about The Great Fire of London…
+Here are some interesting facts about The Great Fire of London…

 Buildings were mainly made of wood at this time in London.
 They were also packed together tightly across narrow streets.
 Combined with the strong easterly wind, the conditions were perfect for the fire to spread rapidly.